nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <pre>
 Step 1.
 The user launches the application for the first time.

 Step 2.
 The user decides to add a pet to the pet list.
-The user executes `add o/Alice n/Doggo p/98765432 e/example@gmail.com a/311, Clementi Ave 2, #02-25 ts/2023-03-27 21:09:09 d/Feed dog - 2023-03-27 21:09:09 t/Dog t/Chihuahua` command to add a pet named `Doggo` with reminder to feed the dog and  deadline of `2023-03-27 21:09:09` to the pet list.
+The user executes `add o/Alice n/Doggo p/98765432 e/example@gmail.com a/311, Clementi Ave 2, #02-25 ts/2023-03-27 21:09:09 d/Feed dog - 2023-03-27 21:09:09 t/Dog t/Chihuahua` command to add a pet named `Doggo` with a reminder to feed the dog and deadline of `2023-03-27 21:09:09` to the pet list.
 The `add` command calls the `AddCommand#execute()` method.

 Step 3.
 The user realises that he has made a mistake and executes `undo`.

 Step 4.
-The list displayed returns to previous state without the new Doggo added.
+The list displayed returns to the previous state without the new Doggo added.
 </pre>
 ##### Extensions:
 <pre>
 Step 2a.
 The user decides to delete a pet from the pet list.
 The user executes `delete 1`.
      2b.
 The user realises that he has made a mistake and executes `undo`.
      2c.
-The list displayed returns to previous state with item 1 that was just deleted.
+The list displayed returns to the previous state with item 1 which was just deleted.
 </pre>

-The following sequence diagram shows how the undo operation works:
+The following sequence diagram shows how the `undo` operation works:

 ![UndoSequenceDiagram](images/diagrams/UndoSequenceDiagram.png)